Crafting the Ideal Length for your survey

 Does the length of a survey affect the quality of the data collected?

-Yes, longer surveys often lead to participant fatigue and decreased data quality.
+Yes, longer surveys often lead to participant fatigue and decreased response quality.
 Keeping surveys shorter helps maintain data accuracy.

-Are there any guidelines for survey length based on the number of questions?
+Are there any guidelines for the number of questions in a survey?

 While there are no strict rules, it's advisable to limit your survey to around 10-15 questions to maintain participant interest and ensure data reliability.